Dear NICU Mama & Daddy,

-If you are (or have been) one of my NICU families, thank you for allowing me to be part of your baby’s first Easter.
-Whatever NICU your precious baby is in, you and your sweet little one are not forgotten.
-I pray Easter is a beautiful day of blessing and that this Easter basket or bag will hold a small part of making memories with your precious baby.
+If you are or have been one of my NICU families, thank you for allowing me to be part of your baby’s first Easter.
+Wherever you are as you receive this Easter gift, I pray this this day is one of blessing and that this bag or basket will hold a small part of making memories with your precious baby.
 Each bag was created with much love and prayer.
-I pray that you will know and find joy in the One, Jesus, who makes all things new and who is the risen Savior and meaning of Easter.
-I pray you have a Blessed Easter, and that your precious baby is home with you soon! 💕

 If you would like to donate, here is an Amazon wish list: https://www.amazon.com/hz/wishlist/ls/1TN06DTFZ1E7D?ref_=wl_share (Some items are not yet listed as I don’t want them to expire within a year, so if you don’t see something, check back in about six months when I’ll be adding these items.)